valgaze/publishidea/docs/new.md

 # "I'm new here" 🐣

-Follow the quick 3-step setup below to go from zero to a SpeedyBot running on your machine (which you can later if necessary to deploy to any infrastructure you want)
+Follow the quick 3-step setup below to go from zero to a SpeedyBot running on your machine (which you can later to deploy to any infrastructure you want if needed)

-## Step I: Acquiring Your Access Token
+## Step I: Grab Your Access Token

 - You'll need a WebEx account to build bots— if you don't have one one, sign up for a new account **[here](https://signup.webex.com/sign-up)**